aisingapore/TagUI/src/media/RPA Workshop.md

 For more information on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).
 TagUI is now maintained by [AI Singapore](https://www.aisingapore.org), a government-funded initiative to build local artificial intelligence capabilities.
 The intention is to add AI capabilities to TagUI while keeping it open-source and free to use.

 # [Setup](https://github.com/kelaberetiv/TagUI#set-up)
-In this section, we'll download and install TagUI on your computer.
+*In this section, we'll download and install TagUI on your computer.
+For Windows, unzip the tagui folder to c:\ and for macOS, unzip the tagui folder to your desktop.
+For Linux, unzip the tagui folder to a convenient folder on your laptop.*

 ### INSTALLATION (10 minutes)
 No setup is needed, in most environments all required dependencies are packaged in.